 Find out more about Deputies Leadership Program

-Gill Callister, Vice President, Thought Leadership & Ethics and Integrity at ANZSOG and 2019 Public Service Medal recipient, has dedicated her career to improving public policy and service delivery.
+Gill Callister is the CEO of MIND, a national community-based Mental Health organisation providing care, support and advocacy services to people with Mental Health needs.
+Prior to joining MIND, Gill was Vice President, Thought Leadership & Ethics and Integrity at ANZSOG until July 2020.
+She was a 2019 Public Service Medal recipient and has dedicated her career to improving public policy and service delivery.

 From 2015-2018, Gill served as Secretary of the Victorian Department of Education and Training (DET).